eBay/retriever/README.md

 # retriever

 `retriever` is a small utility library for retrieving nested data safely.
-It contains several improvements over solutions like `lodash.get`, such as convenient defaults, type checking, and optional logging.
+It contains several improvements over solutions like `lodash.get`, such as:
+- **Type checking**: Ensure that accessed data is of the exact type that is needed.
+- **Optional logging**: Log warnings in cases of required data that is missing or of the wrong type.
+- **Convenient defaults**: Retrieving data looks for strings by default, and also provides extra utility for objects.

 ## Installation